91麻豆天美直播

 Dr. Jones: Have you been making any conversations with people about going during the COVID epidemic?

-Terri: We are seeing an increase in our pre-travel consults for travel abroad.
+Terri: That's a good question.
+We are seeing an increase in our pre-travel consults for travel abroad.
 People have been anxious to get traveling again.
 We will look up a patient's travel destination and see that actually the CDC and the World Health Organization are commonly advising travelers not to go to these destinations unless it's deemed necessary.
-So a spring break to Mexico isn't deemed necessary [but] the country of Mexico has no regulations for travelers coming in right now.
+So a spring break to Mexico isn't deemed necessary.
+The country of Mexico has no regulations for travelers coming in right now.

-But something to think about for everyone traveling is that when we travel from high-resource country to a low-resource country, we could be bringing the COVID disease to that area.
+But something to think about for everyone traveling, including myself because I would like to travel internationally again, is that when we travel from high-resource country to a low-resource country, we could be bringing the COVID disease to that area.
 We could be bringing a resistant strain.
 And they're resource-poor countries.
 They might not be able to accommodate or treat you appropriately.
 They might not be able to treat the locals if you get them sick.
 So we could be putting a burden on those local communities.

 The Emotional Need to Travel